ancarda/tls-redirector/README.md

 * `PORT`.
 TCP/IP port number to listen on.
 If not specified, port 80 is used OR systemd socket activation is detected and used.

-  You can force tls-redirector to use socket activation with `PORT=systemd`.
+  You can force TLS Redirector to use socket activation with `PORT=systemd`.

 * `ACME_CHALLENGE_DIR` Path to a directory on disk to serve at the path `/.well-known/acme-challenge`.
 All files are served as `text/plain` and is intended to provide support for HTTP based ACME challenges if necessary.

-  Setting this to `/tmp` means tls-redirector will look for files in that directory.
-This differs slightly from the `--webroot` command of EFF certbot because certbot expects to be at the root, and tls-redirector does not.
+  Setting this to `/tmp` means TLS Redirector will look for files in that directory.
+This differs slightly from the `--webroot` command of EFF Certbot because Certbot expects to be at the root, and TLS Redirector does not.
-  Therefore, when you setup certbot, if you have the following:
+  Therefore, when you setup Certbot, if you have the following:

   `certbot --webroot /var/www`